First-Time Home Buyer Checklist: Every Step in the Right Order (2026 Guide)

 Buying your first home is one of the most financially complex things you'll ever do - not because any single step is impossible, but because there are so many steps, and the order in which you take them matters enormously.

-According to the National Association of Realtors (2025), the median time from starting the search to closing is 10–12 weeks for financially prepared buyers.
-For buyers who begin without pre-approval, it routinely stretches to 6–12 months.
+According to the National Association of Realtors (2025), the median time from starting the search to closing a home purchase is 10-12 weeks for buyers who are financially prepared before they start looking.
+For buyers who begin without pre-approval or savings in place, it routinely stretches to 6-12 months.

 Phase 1: Financial Foundation (3-12 months before buying)